yaraslav/Setting_of_D-Link_switches/Dlink and Dante device.md

 First of all.
 There's some guide for DGS-1210 - via Web-interface.
 [See here](https://service.shure.com/articles/en_US/Knowledge/configuring-dgs-1210-switch-for-shure-devices-and-dante?r=2916&ui-knowledge-components-aura-actions.KnowledgeArticleVersionCreateDraftFromOnlineAction.createDraftFromOnlineArticle=1)

-So, the settings for DGS-1510/DGS-3130/DGS-3630 series via standart CLI (Cisco-like CLI) see below.
+So, you can see below the settings for DGS-1510/DGS-3130/DGS-3630 series via standart CLI (Cisco-like CLI).

 First step.
 The common requrement is **configuring VLANs.**
 Should be configure minimum two VLANs - "managment" VLAN and "Dante devices" VLAN.
 These VLANs should be different from "native" VLAN (VLAN1 ID).
 If required, define access and trunk interfaces.